Charnley–Norwood House: History

 In 1895, Charnley sold the property to fellow Chicago businessman Frederick W. Norwood.
 Norwood's business operations were based near Brookhaven, MS, where he dealt in general merchandise as well as lumber.
 In 1897, the main house burned to the ground, but Sullivan modified and rebuilt it to nearly the same design.
 During the Norwoods' time in the home, Mrs. Norwood had a garden of Bon Silene roses planted out front.
-The blush-pink ruffled petals of these roses added to the charm of the property and provided the name the Norwoods used to refer to the estate, “Bon Silene.”
+The blush-pink ruffled petals of these roses added to the charm of the property and provided the name the Norwoods used to refer to the estate, "Bon Silene."

 Upon their construction, the Charnley–Norwood House and Sullivan Bungalow were two of only a few homes near the Eastern Beach of Biloxi Bay.
 The area was relatively undeveloped at the time and surrounded by wood and wetland.
 The Charnley–Norwood House is currently neighbored by a strip of beachfront homes along East Beach Drive in Ocean Springs, MS.

 Hurricane Katrina restoration

-In 2005, Hurricane Katrina’s massive storm surge destroyed Sullivan's cottage and severely damaged the Charnley–Norwood House and guest cottage.
-Although the main house was knocked off its piers and moved during the storm, the building survived in spite of a severely compromised structure.
+In 2005, Hurricane Katrina's massive storm surge destroyed Sullivan's cottage and severely damaged the Charnley–Norwood House and guest cottage.
+Although the main house was knocked off its piers and moved during the storm, the building survived.
 With one side completely collapsed and the porch washed away, the house sat in a state of disarray.
 The brick foundation piers pierced through the floor in the front portion of the home where the structure landed after being floated by floodwaters.

-Volunteers salvaged many pieces of the buildings from piles of debris that remained on the property.
-Recovered pieces were stored in large metal containers at the back of the complex.
-Sadly, due to the enormous cost required to restore the house to its previous state, two years passed before any significant progress could be made.
+Volunteers salvaged many pieces of the buildings, but due to high costs, two years passed before any significant progress could be made.

 The Mississippi Department of Archives and History (MDAH) and the Mississippi Department of Marine Resources (MDMR) partnered to fund the $2.3 million acquisition and restoration project.
 Beginning in the spring of 2008, MDAH performed stabilization work on the home.
 In 2011, MDMR purchased the house and property for $1.4 million through the federal Coastal Impact Assistance Program (CIAP).
 MDAH contributed $300,000.
 Contractor J.O.
 Collins completed the home restoration under the supervision of Albert and Associates Architects and the Mississippi Department of Archives and History Gulf Coast Field Office staff.